tam17aki/onoma-to-wave/README.md

 # Unofficial implementations of Onoma-to-Wave
-This repository provides unofficial implementations of Onoma-to-Wave.
+This repository provides unofficial implementations of Onoma-to-Wave [1].

 ## Licence
 MIT licence.